darkeris345/Deployment-of-project/README.md

 ## Acknowledgments

 - Special thanks to the contributors who worked on this project.
-- Inspiration: [Provide source of inspiration if any]
+- Inspiration: Our motivation is the key to overcome all obsticales.

 Happy coding! 🚀